 Coming out of ketosis is of course the most effective way to get rid of ketosis breath.
 By raising your carbohydrate intake gently your body should stop producing ketones, meaning fresher breath.

-That said, if you’re on a keto diet already it’s unlikely that this option will sound too tempting.
+That said, if you’re on a keto diet already, it’s unlikely that this option will sound too tempting.
 After all, if you’re managing to shed some considerable weight on account of your diet, who could blame you for wanting to carry on?

 Reduce Bacterial Load

 While bad breath from ketosis doesn’t come from poor oral hygiene, bad breath caused by high protein diets can be worsened by oral bacteria.
-As a result, effectively fighting this can sweeten the breath in some instances.
+As a result, effectively removing this can sweeten the breath in some instances.

-Here there are a number of options besides standard brushing and flossing.
+Here, there are a number of options besides standard brushing and flossing.
 Studies suggest that cleaning the tongue is almost twice as effective as brushing alone at removing bad breath.
 As a result, investing in a tongue scraper can be a worthwhile exercise.

 Simply sipping on water throughout the day isn’t just handy from a hydration perspective, but can also aid in the fight against bad breath.
 Drinking plenty of water serves to not only rid your mouth of excess food particles but can also effectively lubricate the mouth.